bart1259/BartDB/README.md

 # BartDB
 A basic on disk B-Tree implementation for class

-BTree library source code is found under `src/btreelib`
+BTree library source code is found under `src/btreelib`.
+Much of the source depends on templates so the implementation is mostly in header files.

 All test and benchmark code is found under `test`